hexaeight/Documentation/serverless.md

 ##### cookiedomain (Optional)

+Custom Cookie Domain Example : .vercel.hexaeight.com
+Cookie Domain Example (When this environment variable is not configured) : .hexaeight-serverless-push.vercel.app

 Our Authentication template by default uses vercel provided domain name as cookie domain name.
 Our Authentication template sets same site http cookies in your domain post user authentication.
-If this environment variable is not configured, the default cookie domain used will be the domain name that was configured when you deployed our template.
-The value used for this environment variable is derived from the below Vercel system environment variable (Cookie Domain Example : .vercel.hexaeight.com) if its not configured
+If this environment variable is not configured, the default cookie domain used will be your git hub repo slug that was used when you deployed our template.
+The value used for this environment variable is derived from the below Vercel system environment variable if its not configured

 "." + process.env.NEXT_PUBLIC_VERCEL_GIT_REPO_SLUG  + '.vercel.app';